ibm-cloud-docs/vpc/instance_metadata_vpc_security_bp.md

 This topic describes how to configure security safeguards to protect your metadata by:

-* Disabling the metadata service for an instance or an account.
+* Disabling the metadata service for an instance or an account when it's not needed.
-* Limiting or not assigning trusted profiles for compute resource identities.
+* Limiting or not assigning trusted profiles for compute resource identities as necessary.
 * Enhancing network security.

 ## Disable the metadata service for an instance or account
 {: #imd-disable-instance-acct}

 You can disable the service on an existing instance where it is enabled.
-See [Enable or disable the instance metadata service](/docs/vpc?topic=vpc-imd-configure-service).
+See [Enable or disable the metadata service](/docs/vpc?topic=vpc-imd-configure-service).

 ## Use `iptables` firewall to limit access on Linux
 {: #imd-iptables}

 Use the `iptables` Linux firewall utility to create a barrier between the metadata service link-local address (trusted network) and the internet (untrusted network).
-Defines rules that govern which traffic is allowed and which is blocked.
+Define rules that govern which traffic is allowed and which is blocked.

 The following example uses Linux `iptables` and its owner module, based on its default installation Apache ID, to prevent the Apache Web server from accessing the metadata link-local address (169.254.169.254).
-It uses a deny rule to reject all instance metadata requests from any process that's running as that user.
+It uses a deny rule to reject all metadata requests from any process that's running as that user.

 ```sh
 sudo iptables --append OUTPUT --proto tcp --destination 169.254.169.254 --match owner --uid-owner apache --jump REJECT
 ```
 {: pre}

 This endpoint is accessible to all commands, processes, and software applications that are running within a virtual server instance.
 Access to the API endpoint is not available outside the virtual server instance.
 This step adds another level of security.
 {: note}

 Another alternative is to use allow rules to define access to particular users or groups.
-Allow rules require you to decide what software needs access to instance metadata.
+Allow rules require you to decide what software needs access to instance's metadata.
 By defining rules, you can prevent software from accidentally accessing the metadata service if you later change the software or configuration on the instance.

 You can also define group usage of the allow rules.
 Add and remove users from a permitted group without changing the firewall rule.

-The following example prevents access to the instance metadata service by all processes, except for processes that are running in the user account `trustworthy-user`:
+The following example prevents access to the metadata service by all processes, except for processes that are running in the user account `trustworthy-user`:

 ```sh
 sudo iptables --append OUTPUT --proto tcp --destination 169.254.169.254 --match owner ! --uid-owner trustworthy-user --jump REJECT